 I tried Etsy.
 Totally failed.
 Learned a lot through that (like that I really didn’t like creating physical products).

 I tried selling on Amazon FBA.
 Didn’t fail at it, but I didn’t love it.
 Doing retail arbitrage and selling brand new items wasn’t exciting for me.
 But it might be for you.

 I tried ebay.
 Loved it, but I also know that I love to teach and help people so I couldn’t see myself only selling things on ebay for the rest of my life.

-In comes blogging.
-It’s perfect!
+In comes blogging and podcasting It’s perfect!
 I can help and teach moms how to navigate being a work-at-home mom while using my years of teaching experience and selling online to help me do that.